bmt26/InstagramClonePart2/README.md

     limitations under the License.

-*InstagramClone** is a photo sharing app similar to Instagram but using Parse as its backend.
+*InstagramClone** is a photo-sharing app similar to Instagram but using Parse as its backend.

 ## InstagramClone Part 2
 Time spent: **8** hours spent in total